-Most mobile users have Windows Vista on their portable Laptops and as such, it becomes imperative to them to make their battery stretch as far is possible.
-Fortunately, Vista Is Green; and has great power management schemes.
+Most users have Windows OS on their portable Laptops and as such, it becomes imperative for them to make their battery stretch as far as possible.
+Fortunately, Windows 11 is Green; and has great power management schemes.

 A power plan or power scheme is a collection of hardware and system settings that manages how your computer uses power.
 Power plans can help you save energy, maximize system performance, or achieve a balance between the two.

-Windows Vista Power management scheme offers three plans:
+Windows Power management scheme typically offers three plans:

 - Power Saver

 - Balanced: Offers full performance when you need it and saves power during periods of inactivity.

 - Power Saver: Saves power by reducing system performance.
 This plan can help mobile PC users get the most from a single battery charge.

 - High Performance: Maximizes system performance and responsiveness.
 Mobile PC users might notice that their battery doesn’t last as long when using this plan.

 When you choose to use the Balanced power plan then you may face performance problems because balanced mode gives your PC performance when you are doing an intensive task and reduces when you are doing a simple task.
 Logically three different power schemes will affect your mobile device performance.
 HTC Shift and the Sony TZ notebook and discovered that on both devices the Balanced power setting provides better benchmark numbers than the High-Performance setting.